Student from the study program Active Care for Older Adults with Health Challenges/Dementia.

 Ferd Social Entrepreneurs has been involved since the very beginning, primarily contributing at the board level.
 We were also involved in the merger with Folkeuniversitetets Fagskole (2024, effective from 2025).

-How much - Impact Performance
+Impact Performance 2025

 How the figures were sourced: